desk-framework/desk/docs/content/en/docs/topics/app-architecture/activities.md

 Activities and views are both {@link objects managed objects}, and view objects are automatically _attached_ to the activity when assigned to the activity's `view` property.
 This ensures that each activity has at most a single view, and views are automatically unlinked — cleaning up any bindings and event handlers.

 - Views should be created and assigned to `view` by the activity's `ready` method.
-This method is called when the activity is activated (see below), or when the renderer is updated (e.g. when the {@link themes-colors theme} changes).
+This method is called when the activity is activated (see below), or when the renderer is updated (e.g. when the {@link themes theme} changes).
 - After the view object is attached to the activity, all {@link bindings} are updated automatically, and the activity is ready to handle {@link event-handling events} from the view.
 - To show the view, use the {@link GlobalContext.showPage showPage()} or {@link GlobalContext.showDialog showDialog()} methods of the app context.
 - Views are unlinked automatically when the activity is unlinked **or** deactivated.